Stages of Language Development

 The two-word stage begins when a child becomes one year or one and a half-year-old.
 In this stage, children pronounce from one word to two words.
 At the same time, children start developing their sound production capability.

-In the two-word stage children naturally, follow some grammatical rules in their sentences subconsciously.
-We can find some inflections at the end of the two-word stage of a child, and they can be able to describe an event by grammatical functions.
+In the two-word stage, children subconsciously follow some grammatical rules in their sentences.
+We can find some inflections at the end of the two-word stage of a child, and they can describe an event by grammatical functions.
 This is how a child finishes their two-word stage by producing many sounds and combining them into sentences.

 The telegraphic stage incorporates just morphemes and words that convey essential semantic substance.